Skip to main content

 THE IMPROVED RULE

-Isabel herself never entered the cloister, but from 1260 (or 1263) she followed the rules in her own home nearby.
-Isabel was not altogether satisfied with the first rule drawn up, and therefore submitted through the agency of her brother Louis IX, who had also secured the confirmation of the first rule, a revised rule to Urban IV.
+Isabelle herself never entered the cloister, but from 1260 (or 1263) she followed the rules in her own home nearby.
+Isabelle was not altogether satisfied with the first rule drawn up, and therefore submitted through the agency of her brother Louis IX, who had also secured the confirmation of the first rule, a revised rule to Urban IV.
 Urban approved this new constitution on July 27, 1263.

 THE DIFFERENCE BETWEEN THE TWO RULES